CandlePlatforms/devdocs/docs/develop/ethereum-polygon/matic-js/plasma/erc20/transfer.md

 ```

-## Transfer MATIC token
+## Transfer CNDL token

-MATIC is native token on polygon.
+CNDL is native token on polygon.
 So we support transfer of matic tokens without any token address.

 ```
-// initialize token with null means use MATIC tokens const erc20Token = plasmaClient.erc20(null);
+// initialize token with null means use CNDL tokens const erc20Token = plasmaClient.erc20(null);

 const result = await erc20Token.transfer(<amount>,<to>);